Ziyad-Mohsen/To-do-app-/README.md

 # To-Do List App

 A simple, interactive To-Do list app that allows users to create, delete, and search tasks.
 The app supports a dark/light theme, stores data locally, and provides a priority system for tasks.
+[Live Demo](https://ziyad-mohsen.github.io/To-do-app-/)

 ## Features